colouring-cities/colouring-core/README.md

 ## Acknowledgements

-Colouring London was set up at the Centre for Advanced Spatial Analysis (CASA), University College London and is now based at The Alan Turing Institute.
-Ordnance Survey is providing building footprints required to collect the data, facilitated by the Greater London Authority (GLA), and giving access to its API and technical support.
+Colouring London was set up at the Centre for Advanced Spatial Analysis, University College London in 2016 as part of EPSRC funded doctoral research undertaken by Polly Hudson.
+Tom Russell was responsible for technical design and open licences strategy and selection.
+Ordnance Survey and the Greater London Authority provided access to high quality building footprints essential for set up.
+In 2020 the Colouring Cities Research Programme relocated to The Alan Turing Institute's Urban Anaytics Programme which has funded development and enrichment.
+Exceptional techncial contributions to Colouring London made by Maciej Ziakowski, Dominic Humphrey, Mateusz Konieczny, Ed Chalstrey and Dr Mike Simpson.
+Exceptional contributions to the CCRP international programme have been made by Dr Falli Palaiologou, Will Taylor, and by CCRP academic colleagues managing platforms in Australia, Bahrain, Lebanon, Greece, Germany, Colombia, Sweden and Indonesia.
+Many other individuals and organisations have also contributed to the research programme in many ways and we make every effort to thank all contributors on relevant individual CCRP platforms.

 ## License